Papworth St Agnes: Geography

 The area is 1298 acre.
-It used to extend to 1316 acre, but 18 of these were lost to Papworth Everard during modern boundary adjustments, which came into operation 8 October 1904.
+It used to extend to 1316 acre but 18 of them were lost to Papworth Everard during modern boundary adjustments, which came into operation on 8 October 1904.

-Until 1895 some 586 acre in the N.E. lay in Huntingdonshire and the rest lay in Cambridgeshire, with the boundary running between the chimneys of the Manor.
+Until 1895 some 586 acre in the N.E. lay in Huntingdonshire and the rest in Cambridgeshire, with the boundary running between the chimneys of the Manor.